 Benefits of international trade

-He international trade It fosters economic growth by enabling countries to access broader global markets.
-This generates higher incomes and expands business opportunities.
+The international trade drives economic growth by allowing countries to access broader global markets.
+This generates higher income and expands business opportunities.

-Furthermore, by integrating different economies, innovation and competition are fostered, which contributes to improving efficiency and productivity in different sectors worldwide.
+Furthermore, by integrating different economies, innovation and competition are encouraged, which contributes to improving efficiency and productivity in different sectors worldwide.

 Access to expanded markets and increased income

-Thanks to international trade, countries can sell their products and services to a much wider customer base, which significantly increases their revenue.
+Thanks to international trade, countries can sell their products and services to a much broader customer base, which increases their income significantly.

-This allows companies to grow, create jobs, and strengthen the national economy by opening up to opportunities that would not exist in a limited market.
+This allows companies to grow, generate employment and strengthen the national economy by opening up to opportunities that would not exist in a limited market.

 Furthermore, market diversification reduces vulnerability to local economic crises, providing greater stability and economic resilience.

-This diversity not only better satisfies needs and preferences, but also improves overall well-being by facilitating access to innovative products.
+This diversity not only better meets needs and preferences, but also improves overall well-being by facilitating access to innovative products.

 The transfer of technology and knowledge drives continuous improvement in production and supply standards, consolidating these benefits for end users.